Jaysmito101/TerraForge3D/README.md

 # TerraForge3D

-TerraForge3D is one of the worlds best procedural terrain generation and modelling tool.
+TerraForge3D is a powerful cross platform procedural terrain generation and texturing tool.
 This is being maintained actively.
 This has got everything you need to bring your imagination to life.

 A huge benefit is that TerraForge3D is 100% free and opensource.
 It is the worlds best free terrain generator.
 TerraForge3D is very easy to get started with.
 There are also a series of tutorials(on youtube), documentations for your help.